-2. We are blessed because, as chosen and adopted sons and daughters of the King, we will receive the riches, blessings, and very nature of Christ.
+2. We are blessed because we will receive the riches, blessings, and very nature of Christ.

 …even as he chose us in him before the foundation of the world, that we should be holy and blameless before him.
 In love, he predestined us for adoption as sons through Jesus Christ, according to the purpose of his will, to the praise of his glorious grace, with which he has blessed us in the Beloved.
 (Ephesians 1:4-6)

 Could there be a greater blessing than this?!
 If you are in Christ, you have been chosen before the foundation of the world to be adopted as a beloved son or daughter of the King through Jesus Christ.
 Chosen and loved, we are blessed beyond measure as we are being made holy through his undeserved grace.
 There is no greater blessing than this!

 3. We are blessed because we are redeemed and forgiven, receiving the riches of his grace.

 In him we have redemption through his blood, the forgiveness of our trespasses, according to the riches of his grace, which he lavished upon us, in all wisdom and insight making known to us the mystery of his will, according to his purpose, which he set forth in Christ as a plan for the fullness of time, to unite all things in him, things in heaven and things on earth.
 (Ephesians 1:7-10)